Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 Keeping the Existing Layout

-The most cost-effective approach is to keep fixtures in their current positions.
-This avoids the expense of rerouting plumbing, which can involve opening floors and walls, modifying drain lines, and potentially requiring engineering assessment for load-bearing walls.
+The most cost-effective approach is to keep fixtures in their current positions, since keeping the existing layout can save money on labor costs.
+This avoids the expense of rerouting plumbing, which can involve opening floors and walls, modifying drain lines, and potentially requiring engineering assessment for load-bearing walls; moving plumbing or electrical work is one of the expensive aspects of a remodel and can increase costs quickly.
 Even with the same layout, you can completely transform the look and feel of a bathroom with new fixtures, tile, and finishes.

 Modifying the Layout

-If your current layout is genuinely dysfunctional, a layout change may be worth the investment.
+If your current layout is genuinely dysfunctional, a layout change may be worth the investment, but it can trigger plumbing or electrical work and major structural changes that increase the remodel cost.
 Common layout changes include swapping a tub for a walk-in shower, adding a double vanity, moving the toilet for better clearance, or expanding into an adjacent closet.
+Changing the floor plan or taking on major structural work can vary significantly in cost depending on your location and the trades required.
 Each of these changes requires careful planning around plumbing rough-in locations, drain slopes, vent stacks, and building codes.

 Most jurisdictions require minimum clearances: 15 inches from the center of the toilet to any side wall or obstruction, 21 inches of clear space in front of the toilet, and a minimum shower size of 30 by 30 inches (though 36 by 36 is far more comfortable).
 Check your local codes, as some jurisdictions have stricter requirements.